Posts

 When you purchase a domain name from a separate company than your web hosting, you will need to point your nameservers to the hosting company you are using which in this instance would be Bluehost.

-Purchasing your web hosting from a hosting provider, you will find that your account will include nameservers.
+By purchasing your web hosting from a hosting provider, you will find that your account will include nameservers.

 By following this step-by-step how to point Godaddy domain to Bluehost guide, you will have this completed in no time.